zowe/docs-site/docs/user-guide/mvd-configuration.md

 ### ZSS 64 or 31 bit modes

 Two versions of ZSS are included in Zowe, a 64 bit version and a 31 bit version.
-It is recommended to run the 64 bit version to conserve shared system memory but you must match the ZSS version with the version your ZSS plugins support.
-Official Zowe distributions contain plugins that support both 64 bit and 31 bit, but extensions may only support one or the other.
+It is recommended to run the 64 bit version to conserve shared system memory but you must match the ZSS version with the version your ZSS plug-ins support.
+Official Zowe distributions contain plug-ins that support both 64 bit and 31 bit, but extensions may only support one or the other.

 #### Verifying which ZSS mode is in use